Sugar is everywhere.

-They taste savory, not sweet – but many pasta sauces have between 6 and 12 grams of sugar per half-cup serving.
+Many pasta sauces have between 6 and 12 grams of sugar per half-cup serving.
 That’s the same amount you’d get from a chocolate chip cookie.
 The American Heart Association recommends that women have no more than 100 calories of sugar per day (about 6 teaspoons’ worth) and men have no more than 150 calories (about 9 teaspoons).

-So, look on the ingredient label for the sugar content of your favorite marinara or Alfredo before planning your meal.
+Too much sugar can lead to extra kilograms, and that’s bad for your health.
+So, look on the ingredient label for the sugar content of your favourite marinara or Alfredo before planning your meal.

 Check granola bar labels for ingredients like corn syrup, brown sugar, honey, brown sugar syrup, dextrose, and fructose.
-Some have a yogurt or chocolate coating, or chocolate chips, which can ramp up the sugars fast – anywhere from 8 to 12 grams per serving.
+Some have a yoghurt or chocolate coating, or chocolate chips, which can ramp up the sugars fast – anywhere from 8 to 12 grams per serving.
 Instead of eating a 30g granola bar, switch to 30g of granola (about 1/3 cup) and the sugar lowers to about 5 grams.

-Oatmeal has a good rep for being full of healthy fiber, but many fruit-flavoured instant ones have between 10 and 15 grams of sugar per packet.
+Oatmeal has a good rep for being full of healthy fibre, but many fruit-flavoured instant ones have between 10 and 15 grams of sugar per packet.
 “Reduced sugar” varieties can have closer to 5 or 6 grams per packet.
 Better yet, add apple slices to plain instant oatmeal.
 It has less than 1 gram of sugar in a packet.
 We prefer natural rolled oats, which have no added sugar.

 Sweet dressings, such as raspberry vinaigrette, French, and Catalina, have the most sugar – about 5 to 7 grams of sugar in a 2-tablespoon serving.
 So watch how much you pour on.
 A lower-sugar option is a light homemade vinegar and oil dressing.
 It will have only about 1 gram of sugar in the same amount.